frederic-perez/AmE-dictionary/data/dictionary.md

 __memorable__
 __memorandum__ _n_ :two::hammer:
 __memorial__ _n_ _In lieu of flowers, memorials may be sent to Foo, Bar, TX._
+__menage__ _n_ A domestic establishment. _Syn_ household
-__menagerie__ _n_ :six: /muh-NAJ-uh-ree/ Menagerie is used to refer to a collection of animals kept especially to be shown to the public, as well as a place where such animals are kept.
+__menagerie__ _n_ :astonished::seven: /muh-NAJ-uh-ree/ Menagerie is used to refer to a collection of animals kept especially to be shown to the public, as well as a place where such animals are kept.
 It can also refer more broadly to any varied mixture. _The aviary featured a menagerie of exotic birds._ _The living room is eclectically furnished with a menagerie of garage sale finds._
 __menageries__ _n_ _Lions were kept in the menageries._
 __menarche__ _n_ :two: The initial onset of menstruation, usually occurring between the ages of 10 and 15.
 __mendacious__ _adj_ Lying; untruthful. _Syn_ dishonest, deceptive, deceitful, duplicitous _She was more upset with the mendacious child for his dishonesty than his initial misbehavior._